 Loading Data into Persephone

-The data in the Persephone system is stored in the database and in the file system.
+The data in the Persephone system is stored in the database and the file system.
 The relational database contains the majority of objects that need consistency.
-The bulk of compressed binary blocks, such as genomic sequences, BAM/CRAM records or variant data, is stored outside the database, in the file system, which makes it easier to maintain and backup.
+The bulk of compressed binary blocks, such as genomic sequences, BAM/CRAM records, or variant data, is stored outside the database in the file system, which makes it easier to maintain and backup.

 The data is loaded by using PersephoneShell (psh).
-It is an administrative tool designed to effectively manage various database objects that the Persephone client program visualizes.
+This tool is designed to effectively manage various database objects that the Persephone client program visualizes.
 The shell allows users to list, add, and modify objects like organisms, genomic sequences, gene annotation, and so forth.

-Please note PersephoneShell is an administrative tool that should be run by a person that had a proper training.
+Please note that PersephoneShell is an administrative tool that should be run by a person that has received proper training.
 The following documentation should provide enough knowledge to maintain all the data management tasks.

 The data in the database is shared between all users of the Persephone application.
-On top of that, the users can add their individual data sets, visible to them only.
-Such data is stored in the file system and is not accessible by PersephoneShell.
-All maintenance of the individual data sets is done via the main Persephone client.
-The files with genomic sequences, gene annotation, NGS read alignments, etc. are uploaded via drag&drop or by a URL.
+On top of that, the users can add their individual data sets, which are visible to them only.
+The user data is stored in the file system and is not accessible by PersephoneShell.
+All maintenance of the individual data sets is done via the main Persephone client application.
+The external files with genomic sequences, gene annotation, NGS read alignments, etc. are uploaded via drag&drop or by a URL.

 Tip